-Amendment 26 was passed by Congress on March 23, 1971.
-Ratified July 1, 1971.
+Amendment 26 was passed by Congress on March 23, 1971, and ratified on July 1, 1971.

-What is the 26th Amendment?
+What Is the 26th Amendment?

 Citizens who meet this requirement shouldn’t be denied the right to vote in any State or National election.

-Understanding The Twenty-Sixth Amendment
+Understanding the 26th Amendment

-President Franklin D. Roosevelt had lowered the minimum age for military drafting to 18.
+President Franklin D Roosevelt lowered the minimum age for military drafting to 18.
 At the same time, the minimum voting age was 21.

-“old enough to fight, old enough to vote.”
+Old enough to fight, old enough to vote

 Young men who couldn’t vote because of their age were mobilized to fight for their country.
-This seemed to create a contradiction of your status at the age of 18.
+It seemed to create a contradiction of your status at the age of 18.

-Oregon V. Mitchell
+Oregon v.
+Mitchell

 The division was due to the decision that Congress could not regulate the minimum age allowed to participate in voting at the state and local levels.

 Amendment 26 passed by Congress

-After quick ratification from all states, it was signed into law by President Richard M. Nixon in July of the same year.
+After quick ratification from all states, it was signed into law by President Richard M Nixon in July of the same year.

-Support of the Twenty-Sixth Amendment by Congress and the President
+Support of the Twenty Sixth Amendment by Congress and the President

-Dwight D. Eisenhower became the first president to publicly declare his support for the amendment to the constitution for lowering the voting age limit.
+Dwight D. Eisenhower became the first president to publicly declare his support for the constitutional amendment to lower the voting age limit.

 In 1969 during the Vietnam War, there were demonstrations by voting rights activists addressing lawmakers’ hypocrisy.
 There were also resolutions presented to Congress, but none were successful.

-The majority decision included Congress not having the right to set the minimum age at state and local levels.
-It would only do so in federal elections.
+The majority decision included Congress not having the right to set the minimum age at the state and local levels.
+It could only do so in federal elections.

-Supreme Court Division
+Supreme Court decision

-The Court was very divided after the decision about Congress.
-The verdict stated that those between the ages of eighteen and twenty could only vote for president and vice president.
+The verdict stated that those between eighteen and twenty-one could only vote for president and vice president.

-Ratification of 26th Amendment
+Ratification of the 26th Amendment